 sofa stain removal process

-How do I Rinse and Dry After Removing a Stain?
+How to Rinse and Dry After Removing a Stain

 How Can I Prevent Future Stains?